TechLabs-Ruhr/Way-Home/README.md

   utility classes that we could use to rapidly create consistent and responsive designs

 ### How to Setup and Run
-Click on this link to see the [Video Tutorial]( https://drive.google.com/file/d/1OgfJpYD617oYt-ve1ox3J7knAlC15y44/view?usp=drive_link)
+Click on this link to see the [Video Tutorial]( https://drive.google.com/file/d/1OgfJpYD617oYt-ve1ox3J7knAlC15y44/view?usp=drive_link) <br>
 In order to set up the project, please proceed as follows:

 1. Download node.js, and install the npm package manager<br>